Blind River (Ontario): Blind River Provincial Park

 The Blind River Provincial Park is a waterway park protecting the river, its banks, and the lakes along its way from its headwaters at Stone Lake to Matinenda Lake.
-Additionally it includes the streams and lakes that make up the Flack Lake Figure Eight and the Dunlop Lake–Mace Lake Canoe Routes.
-It was established in 2004 and is meant for canoe camping, boating, fishing, hunting, wildlife/nature watching.
-Features in the park include wetlands, large islands, a scenic canyon and a falls at the inlet to Matinenda Lake.
+Additionally, it includes the streams and lakes that make up the Flack Lake Figure Eight and the Dunlop Lake–Mace Lake Canoe Routes.
+It was established in 2004 and is meant for canoe camping, boating, fishing, hunting and wildlife/nature watching.
+Features in the park include wetlands, large islands, a scenic canyon and waterfalls at the inlet to Matinenda Lake.

 The park is regionally significant due to its cold water aquatic environments and its headwater protection function.
-It abuts the Matinenda Provincial Park to the south.
+It borders the Matinenda Provincial Park to the South.

 It is a non-operating park, meaning that there are no services.
 The only facilities are backcountry campsites.